 Vayeitze 5775

-It’s easy to detect the competition between Rachel and Leah for Yaakov’s affections in Parashat Vayeitze.
+It’s easy to detect the competition between Rachel and Leah for Jacob’s affections in Parshat Vayeitze.

 Though Yaakov married both sisters, it’s clear that Rachel was his favorite.